 However in some countries - like the US and the UK - you’ll also pay Income Tax on your airdropped coins based on the fair market value on the day you received them.
 In fact, some countries like Australia have a mixed view on airdrops and say it comes down to the specific reasons you've received an airdrop as to whether or not you'll pay Income Tax on them.

-You can find out more about airdrops and taxes around the world here.
+Learn more about crypto airdrops taxes around the world.

 Again, there is no specific guidance on crypto bounties from a tax perspective.
 However, many tax offices do clarify that if you’re receiving crypto in exchange for a service - like bug bounties - you’ll pay Income Tax on the crypto you receive.